-If you’re looking for an aesthetic dessert to be the darling of your IG feed, look no further than the Apple Almond Tart ($4 for small, $6 for medium).
+If you’re looking for an aesthetic dessert to be the darling of your IG feed, look no further than the Apple Almond Tart ($4).
 Beneath its translucent apple jelly dome, cubes of green apple reside atop a cloud of almond namelaka, a type of soft French cream.
 Tart base aside, this cute little pastry looks like it belongs in an orchard rather than on a plate.

 Koo Jee and Rachel form this apple shape by putting their compote into moulds and chilling it till it sets, resulting in a soft jelly.
 That appearance is a pretty realistic reflection of its taste too.
 Green apple flavour spearheads everything, thanks to both the apple compote and chunks of fresh apple.

 The latter is the unexpected star of this plate.
 Green apple has the tendency to be dry and overly tart, but these cubes were shockingly juicy, bursting with a good balance of sweet and sour flavours.
 That unlikely juiciness provided a fresh aspect to the pastry, contrasting well with the luscious almond cream.